Domferr/Software-Engineering-Project-3/README.md

 Domenico Ferraro 19203549
 Alex Ng 17409754

+TASK 7
+We decided to use JavaFx to implement the gui of the application.
+We used MVC principles where the view is main.fxml file, the controller is MainController.java and the model are the classes that produce the solution.
+When loading the files we accept .csv and .txt files.
+First you need to load the staff members which is the 'Miskatonic Staff Members.csv' file in our project.
+Then we load the projects file generated such as the projectsFor120Students.csv file in our project.
+Finally we load the students file such as the students120.csv file in our project.
+After loading the projects and students the will appear in the gui which can be seen by selecting the appropriate tabs.
+Then the user must choose the algorithm they wish to use in order to generate the solution which is provided in the form of a checkbox.
+A slider allows the user to adjust the minor constraint variable, gpaImportance.
+Once all this is done the generate button will generate the solution and display it in the gui once it is finished.
+The save button at the bottom right corner of the solution tab will allow the user to save the solution to a file.
+We perform appropriate checks in order to make sure that correctly structured files are uploaded and that actions such as generate or save are not performed before files are uploaded.
+If this is the case we catch them as an exception and throw an error dialog to let the user know what they have done wrong.
+We make sure the files are uploaded in the correct order by disabling appropriate buttons such as projects before staff members are uploaded.

 TASK 6
 We added the GeneticAlgorithm class which performs the genetic algorithm on a solution.
 Initially we create P (GENERATION_SIZE) random solutions.
 The fitness of each solution is evaluated by the evaluate function in the solution class.
 We order the population